Flood risk activities: environmental permits

 Environmental improvement work is any flood risk activity that:

-A commercial company or business may do the work as long as it is for a non-commercial purpose.
+A commercial company or business may undertake the work as long as it is for a non-commercial purpose.
 The charge for environmental improvement work is in the lowest price category.
 The Environment Agency retains the right to charge normal prices for high risk or complex applications.

 Before you apply for a bespoke permit